An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 (d) coordinated fiscal structures.

-4.5.3 Economic instability arises from unmanaged transition, not from structured reform.
+4.5.3 Economic instability arises from unmanaged transition, not structured reform.

 4.6 Authorship and Neutrality

-4.6.1 The model is presented without political or personal branding to prevent factionalisation.
+4.6.1 The model is presented without political or personal attribution to prevent factionalisation.

 4.6.2 Authority rests in: